 - Hold ALT to select simplex, TX up (+), or TX down (-).
 If an offset is in effect, REV swaps RX/TX frequencies and offset direction. - Set up the repeater offset (MENU:RPT OFS). - Select FM VFO step size (MENU:VFO CRS). - If PL tone encode is required, hold PITCH to turn it on (T icon), and rotate the knob above this switch to select the tone frequency.
-Hold PITCH again to turn PL tone encode off. - To change the FM deviation level for voice and PL tones, see MENU:FM DEV. - Squelch: Tap S AF / RF-SQL, then rotate the knob to select the desired squelch threshold.
+Hold PITCH again to turn PL tone encode off.
+Selecting 1750 Hz adds EU 0.5-s tone burst; holding PITCH during TX extends the tone. - To change the FM deviation level for voice and PL tones, see MENU:FM DEV. - Squelch: Tap SAF / RF-SQL, then rotate the knob to select the desired squelch threshold.
 (In other modes, the alternate knob function is RF gain.)
 Tap the knob again to return to AF gain.

-DTMF (dual-tone, multi-frequency): To send DTMF tones to activate repeater functions: (1) hold PTT; (2) tap FREQ ENT to enable/disable DTMF entry; (3) tap 0-9 (use numeric keypad) or special characters (use MSG = #, ATU TUNE = \, MODE = A, A/B = B, DATA = C, A>B = D); (4) release PTT.
+DTMF (dual-tone, multi-frequency): To send DTMF tones to activate repeater functions: (1) hold PTT; (2) tap FREQ ENT to enable/disable DTMF entry; (3) tap 0-9 (use numeric keypad) or special characters (use MSG = #, ATU TUNE = , MODE = A, A/B = B, DATA = C, A>B = D); (4) release PTT.
 Note: If transmit is started via the XMIT switch rather than PTT, and FREQ ENT is then tapped to enter DTMF tones, tap FREQ ENT again before exiting transmit via the XMIT switch.
 Otherwise XMIT will still be assigned to keypad digit '0', so it can't be used to end transmit.